Jaguar Cars: Motorsport

 On 15 December 2015, it was announced that Jaguar would return to motorsport for the third season of Formula E.

 On 15 June 2018, Jaguar Vector Racing broke the world speed record for an electric battery powered boat.
 The Jaguar Vector V20E recorded an average speed of 88.61 mph across the two legs of the 1 km course on Coniston Water, England.

 Jaguar has committed to Formula E until 2030.
-As of July 2024, Jaguar has recorded 16 wins in Formula E, one Teams' Championship and one Manufacturers' Trophy.
+As of August 2026, Jaguar has recorded 24 wins in Formula E, two Teams' Championships and one Manufacturers' Trophy.
 Also the team's powertrain allowed customer outfit Envision to claim the teams' title in the 2022-23 season.